 In the classroom, he tailors his lessons to help meet the needs of each operator.
 He finds they all have different strengths and different questions.

-After 28 years of service and counting, Moore still finds himself thinking, “This job is worth it.”
+And he's not ready to slow down yet.
+Three decades into his career, Moore still finds himself thinking, “This job is worth it.”

 Operator at a Glance: Duane Moore